 That the LifeSaver functions just like a normal water bottle is also very handy.
 It lets you tip the water into something else to let you rinse out a cut, cook, or brush your teeth with it.Buy on Amazon

-Thirty seconds later, you’ve got up to 16oz (just under 500ml) of clean water in a stylish container.
+Thirty seconds later, you’ve got a bit under 17oz (500ml) of clean water in a stylish container.
 It’s super-simple and reliable, and the filter eliminates pretty much everything including viruses.

 So what don’t I like?
 Well, a couple of things.
-The capacity is a bit low: at less than half a liter, you’ll get through it quickly in hot countries.
+The capacity is a bit low: you’ll get through half a liter pretty quickly in hot countries.
 Of course, being able to fill it up again from almost any water source negates that problem somewhat, but not entirely.

 If you need the extra capacity, you can opt for GRAYL’s Geopress model instead.
 It works in much the same way, but purifies 24oz (710ml) of water at a time.
 The trade-off?
 It’s bigger and heavier.